PabloJM21/Segmentation-Denoising-with-U-Net/README.md

 ## Project Details

-## Installation of libraries
+## Importing libraries
-First of all we install the required python libraries for completing the task.
+First of all we import all required python libraries for completing the task.

--Script:
+-Script: import_libraries.py

 ## Data Exploration
 In this step, we explore the dataset to understand its structure and visualize some examples.
 This is done in the data_exploration.py script.